 2. Require the device be turned over to the appropriate LAF leader

-3. Result in contacting of appropriate authorities in the case of potential illegal activity on an electronic device
+3. Result in contacting of appropriate authorities in the case of potentially illegal activity on an electronic device

-LAF assumes no responsibility for theft, loss, or damage of an electronic device brought to a Co-op or any LAF-related function
+LAF assumes no responsibility for theft, loss, or damage of an electronic device brought to Co-op or any LAF-related function.

 Rude, Mean, and Bullying